A strengthening of the dimensional Brunn-Minkowski conjecture implies the (B)-conjecture: Preliminaries and proofs of the results

 \paragraph{Proof of Theorem \ref{thm:main_2}.} For this proof, we apply H\"ormander's $L_2$ method, following the approach introduced in \cite{Kol_Mil_BL, Kol_Mil_P}, which can be consulted for further details.
 See also the discussion in \cite[Section 2]{cordero2025concavity}.
-Consider the function $\rhobar$ given by \eqref{eq:PDE_divergence_form_intro}.
-Let $\psi$ be the unique solution to the Neumann problem
+Given $K \subset \R^n$ of class $C^2_+$, we shall prove that \eqref{eq:strong_dim_BM} is satisfied.
+Consider the function $\rhobar$ solving \eqref{eq:PDE_divergence_form_intro} for the previous choice of $K$, and let $\psi$ be the unique solution to the Neumann problem

 Such solution exists provided that the integral (with respect to $\mu$) of the interior data on $K$ is the same as the integral of the boundary data on $\partial K$, which is indeed the case here.
 By approximation, we can assume $h_{K}$ to be of class $C^3$ in $\R^n \setminus \{0 \}$, so that $\rhobar \in C^2(\partial K)$.
 Compare the discussion after \eqref{eq:definition_operator}.
-Thus, standard results in elliptic regularity theory (see, for example, \cite[Section 6]{evans2022partial}) yield that $\psi \in C^2(K)$.
+Thus, standard results in elliptic regularity theory (see, for example, \cite[Theorem 2.5]{Kol_Mil_BL}) yield that $\psi \in C^2(K)$.
 Consider the normalized measure $\eta$ as in the previous proof.
 The Cauchy--Schwarz inequality for positive quadratic forms implies that

 Applying this to the Reilly formula \eqref{eq:Reilly_formula}, for $\mu$, $\psi$ and dividing by $\mu(K)$ implies

 Furthermore, since by \eqref{eq:PDE_divergence_form_intro} $\rhobar$ satisfies $\mathcal{E}(\rhobar) = 1$, multiplying with $\rhobar$ and integrating yields